WindPT/WindPT/README.md

 This project is still in early stage, DO NOT use it on production environment, pull requests are welcome.

+This extension is designed to work with PHPWind 9.x, and `local search` plugin (a 3rd extension) is required by the theme bundled with this extension.

 If you find any bugs or mistakes, please let me know by submitting issues or making pull requests.

 **You should create a directory named `torrent` with mask 0755 under the root of PHPWind manually if php have no permission to `write`.**